Docs / From CRDTs

 Pattern 3: Distributed State Sync

-Multi-node state synchronization using CRDTs requires transmitting full state or operation logs with causal metadata.
-ATOMiK transmits only the delta and converges regardless of delivery order.
+Multi-node state synchronization using CRDTs often requires transmitting full state or operation logs with causal metadata.
+In a fit XOR model, ATOMiK can transmit a compact delta and converge when replicas receive the same delta set.

 Before: State-based CRDT Sync